Winter Wanderlust: Essential Gear for Successful Hiking

 Hypothermia occurs when your body’s core temperature drops below normal levels, impairing your normal body functions.
 Be aware of the signs of hypothermia, such as shivering, exhaustion, confusion, fumbling hands, memory loss, and slurred speech.

-If you suspect someone is experiencing hypothermia, change their environment, replace wet clothing with dry clothes, and make sure they are well-insulated.
+If you suspect someone is experiencing hypothermia, change their environment, replace wet clothing with dry clothes, and ensure they are well-insulated.
 Provide them with food and water to give them the energy required for their body to shiver.
 It is a natural method of producing heat.

 Avalanche Awareness